tidwall/tidwall/README.md

 Hi there 👋.
-Here's short list of some of my projects by category.
+Here's short list of my favorite projects by category.

 ### Geospatial